Autognorics/Autognorics/README.md

 8. Autognorics:The Science of Engineered Life Forms (SELFS)

-⚡ Originemology:
-- (etymology, originator, history, semantics, onomatology, eponym)
+Originemology, or the Origin of Origins deal with the etymology, originator, history, semantics, onomatology, eponym, and origin of a thing, a word, a label, tag, or idea.
 - eaftos = self
 - gnosei = knowledge
 - aftognosia = self-knowledge
 - zois = life-forms
 - gnorics = self-knowledge life-forms
-- ELFS = engineered life-forms systems
+- ELFS = engineered life-forms
+- SELFS = systems of engineered life-forms
 - Autognorics = the science of creating living machines
 - (Lawsin,1988)